-The NFL announced on Monday that there will be 32 compensatory draft picks awarded to teams for the 2014 NFL Draft, with several teams receiving multiple picks.
+The NFL announced on Monday that there will be 32 compensatory draft picks awarded to teams for the 2014 NFL Draft, with several teams receiving several.

 The picks are handed out based upon what a football team lost through free agency in relation to what it gained, reports CBS Sports.
 The highest draft pick that is awarded is for the third round.